gportill/ml_final_project/README.md

 logan_biweekly.csv - Logan's dataframe of rows in full.csv with non-na variants data

 Data_Cleaning&Exploration&LinearRegression.ipynb - Builds on Data_Cleaning&Exploration.ipynb to adjust the imputation (fixes an error) and add linear regression code for new cases and new deaths

+All data sets with names appended with "_new" are equivalent to the old data set but with data collected on 12/5/2021